-One said, “Behold, they are at Naioth in Ramah.”
+One said, “They are at Naioth in Ramah.”

 The Truth will Set You Free

 31 Jesus therefore said to those Jews who had believed him, “If you remain in my word, then you are truly my disciples.
 32 You will know the truth, and the truth will make you free.”
-33 They answered him, “We are Abraham’s offspring, and have never been in bondage to anyone.
-How do you say, ‘You will be made free’?”
+33 They answered him, “We are Abraham’s offspring and have never been in bondage to anyone.
+How can you say, ‘You will be made free’?”

-34 Jesus answered them, “Most certainly I tell you, everyone who commits sin is the bondservant of sin.
-35 A bondservant doesn’t live in the house forever.
+34 Jesus answered them, “Most certainly I tell you, everyone who commits sin is a slave to sin.
+35 A slave does not live in the house forever.
 A son remains forever.
 36 If therefore the Son makes you free, you will be free indeed.
-37 I know that you are Abraham’s offspring, yet you seek to kill me, because my word finds no place in you.
-38 I say the things which I have seen with my Father; and you also do the things which you have seen with your father.”
+37 I know that you are Abraham’s offspring, yet you seek to kill me because my word finds no place in you.
+38 I say the things which I have seen with my Father, and you also do the things which you have seen with your father.”

 39 They answered him, “Our father is Abraham.”

 Jesus said to them, “If you were Abraham’s children, you would do the works of Abraham.
 40 But now you seek to kill me, a man who has told you the truth which I heard from God.
-Abraham didn’t do this.
-41 You do the works of your father.”
+Abraham did not do this.
+41 You are doing the work of your father.”

 They said to him, “We were not born of sexual immorality.
 We have one Father, God.”